tomchor/ezkpp/running.rst

 currently, these lines are telling the computer to use the Intel Fortran compiler, ``ifort``.

 If you are using ``ifort``, you should leave it as it is.
-Since ``ifort`` is paid, chances are you are using another compiler.
+However, ``ifort`` is paid, so chances are you are using another compiler.
 If this is the case, put the ``#`` in front of the ``INTEL`` options and take it out of the line which has the name of your compiler.
-If you don't know which compiler you have, chances are you have gfortran, which is free and what we will use here.
-You can also install gfortran with ``sudo apt install gfortran`` (or the equivalent installation command for your system).
+If you don't know which compiler you have, chances are you have gfortran, which is free and the one we will use here.
+You can install gfortran with ``sudo apt install gfortran`` (or the equivalent installation command for your system).

-Since gfortran is the most common compiler, we will assume here that you're using it.
 So, for gfortran, you should make the above lines of code look like the following:

 .. code-block:: bash